2020 Donegal county football team season: Dr McKenna Cup

+Eamonn Doherty, Hugh McFadden and Odhrán McFadden-Ferry were all struck down by "January flu" as the season opened.

 National Football League Division 1

 Donegal competed in Division 1 for the 2020 National League season.
 The GAA published the fixture schedule on 26 November 2019.
 On 12 March 2020, the GAA suspended the National League in mid-March due to the COVID-19 pandemic.
 Games resumed in October 2020.
 The footballers travelled the round-trip of 900 kilometres to Tralee in their own cars to play Kerry in the first game, a feat described in the Irish Independent as the "most eye-catching example of GAA expeditions in the Covid era".